rapidfort/community-images/TROUBLE_SHOOTING.md

 ![Demo](contrib/coverage.png)

-Community images project rely on upstream source image to work correctly.
+The community images project relies on the upstream source images to work correctly.
 Broadly, the issues will fall into the following categories:

 1. ### The coverage script does not exercise a feature used in production (Coverage missing).